InMed Pharmaceuticals Inc. (NASDAQ: INM)

-InMed is also involved in developing INM-088, an ocular CBN formulation being researched for the treatment of glaucoma, the second leading cause of blindness in the developed world.
+InMed is also developing INM-088, an ocular CBN formulation being researched for the treatment of glaucoma, the second leading cause of blindness in the developed world.
 InMed is currently evaluating several formulations to deliver CBN into the eye to address issues of dosing frequency, side effects and treatment penetration.
 INM-088 is being designed for topical delivery to the eye.
 This localized delivery results in very little drug being absorbed or migrating into the bloodstream, thus minimizing potential adverse side effects.
 INM-088 shows promise to reduce intraocular pressure and provide neuroprotection of the eye.

 The limited availability of rare cannabinoids like CBN makes them economically impractical to extract directly from the plant for pharmaceutical use.
 InMed is developing IntegraSyn, a cannabinoid synthesis manufacturing system to create rare cannabinoids in the lab that are bioidentical to the compounds derived from the cannabis plant.
 IntegraSyn uses multiple standard pharmaceutical processes and has achieved a cannabinoid yield of 5 grams per liter, surpassing commercial viability and significantly exceeding currently reported industry yields.
 InMed is now focusing on manufacturing scale-up to larger batch sizes while continuing process optimization, targeting increased cannabinoid yield and further reducing overall cost of goods.